Mauritania Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Visa must be obtained from a Mauritanian embassy or consulate before travel
+Nationalities not listed above must apply for a traditional visa from a Mauritanian embassy or consulate before travel.

 Arrival Process